stelar-eu/klms-deploy/README.md

 * [Stelar Operator](https://github.com/stelar-eu/stelar-operator-airflow) necessary to design and implement workflows inside the STELAR KLMS using the [Apache Airflow](https://airflow.apache.org/) workflow engine.

-* An instance of [MLFlow](https://mlflow.org/) maintains metadata regarding all executions in the same PostgreSQL database (the one also used by Data Catalog).

 * [Dashboards](https://github.com/stelar-eu/klms-core-components-setup/tree/main/dashboard) offer a quick overview about datasets, workflows and tasks managed by the KLMS.

 * A RESTful [Data API](https://github.com/stelar-eu/data-api) is used for managing and searching resources in the KLMS.